Skip to main content

 1.2.1 Python logging in log.html

-Robot Framework log.html file contains mostly logging from Python side of the library.
-Also some keywords may log limited amount of events from the NodeJS side usually a status of the keyword.
-But logging status does not explain what happen in the node side server and Playwright API calls.
-If Browser library keyword fails, the info level logging will show the error in the Playwright API call.
+Robot Framework log.html file contains mostly logging from the Python side of the library.
+Some keywords may also log a limited amount of events from the NodeJS side, usually just the keyword status.
+However, the status does not explain what happens in the NodeJS server or which Playwright API calls were made.
+If a Browser library keyword fails, the info-level logging shows the error from the Playwright API call.

 Start the test app in a separate shell with command: node test_app/server/server.js Then navigate with your favorite browser to http://localhost:7272/prefilled_email_form.html and see that page opens successfully.

-As a first task, write an test that opens a page to http://localhost:7272/prefilled_email_form.html and tries to click something that does not exist.
-Run the test with default setting of robot command.
+As a first task, write a test that opens the page at http://localhost:7272/prefilled_email_form.html and tries to click something that does not exist.
+Run the test with the default settings of the robot command.

 When running this example: